-Potomac Economics serves as the Market Monitor for the cap-and-trade carbon market institued under the Regional Greenhouse Gas Initiative (RGGI).
+Potomac Economics serves as the Market Monitor for the cap-and-trade carbon market instituted under the Regional Greenhouse Gas Initiative (RGGI).

 RGGI was created by 10 states in the Northeast and Mid-Atlantic region of the United States to administer a cap-and-trade market for reducing greenhouse gas emissions from electric power generators.